What is foster care?

 How does foster care work?

 Children may need foster care for just a few days, a week, several months, or possibly even years.
 Foster parents work with Children’s Aid staff as part of a team to develop and support a plan of care for each child or youth in care.
 The preferred plan is to reunite a child or youth with their family.
 When this is not possible, the plan may include exploring alternative permanency options such as adoption, kinship care, customary care, legal custody by a family member or foster parent, or an independent living situation.
-Foster parents provide stability and a caring home that encourages a child or youth’s growth and well-being.
-While the legal responsibility for the child or youth remains with Children’s Aid, foster parents play an important role in the young person’s daily life.
+Foster parents can provide stability and a caring home that encourages a child or youth’s growth and well-being.

 In Ontario, all foster care applicants must complete the following requirements to provide foster care: